firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 ## Invalid Receiving Account Data

-Another problem can occur if all the attributes in the payment resource are correct, but the account number or the sort code for the recipient are invalid.
+Another problem can occur if all the attributes in the payment resource are correct, but the account number or sort code for the recipient are invalid.

-Since the payment is formally correct, it is submitted without an error.
-In case the sort code is invalid, the transaction scheme will notice the invalid code and return with an error.
+Since the payment is formally correct, it will be submitted without an error, but an invalid sort code will be flagged by the transaction scheme, resulting in a `delivery_failed` status.
+Likewise, if the account number is invalid, the receiving bank will reject the payment, and an error message will be relayed back.

-Likewise, an invalid receiver bank account will be noticed by the receiving bank.
-In case a non-existing account number is specified, the receiving bank will reject the inbound payment and an error message is relayed back to the sender.
+If a non-existing account number is specified, the receiving bank will reject the inbound payment and an error message will be returned.

 In both cases, the `status` attribute of the submission resource will contain the status `delivery_failed`.
-The `status_reason` attribute provides a more detailed error message that can vary depending on which scheme is used to process the payment.
+The `status_reason` attribute in the submission resource will provide more detail on the specific error message, and this varies according to the payment scheme.

-For example, an unknown account number or invalid sort code using Faster Payments will be indicated by the `status_reason` attribute by this text: "beneficiary-sort-code/account-number-unknown".
+For example, an unknown account number or invalid sort code using Faster Payments will be indicated by the `status_reason` attribute as "beneficiary-sort-code/account-number-unknown".

 ## Triggering a Rejected Payment

-The [transaction simulator](https://www.api-docs.form3.tech/api/staging/transaction-simulator/overview) can be used to create an outbound payment that will be rejected.
-This is done by sending an FPS payment with the amount `216.16` in the test environment.
-Submitting this payment will result in a failed delivery with the status reason mentioned above.
+You can use the [transaction simulator](https://www.api-docs.form3.tech/api/staging/transaction-simulator/overview) to create an outbound payment that will be rejected.
+For example, sending an FPS payment with the amount `216.16` in the test environment will trigger a failed delivery with the `status_reason` mentioned above.

-[See here](https://www.api-docs.form3.tech/api/tutorials/getting-started/send-a-payment) to learn more about how to send a payment.
+[See here](https://www.api-docs.form3.tech/api/tutorials/getting-started/send-a-payment) to learn more about sending a payment.

-Create a new Payment resource and use `216.16` in the `amount` field.
-Then create a Payment Submission resource for the Payment resource.
+Create a new Payment resource and set the `amount` field to `216.16`.
+Then, create a Payment Submission resource for this Payment.

-Once the submission has been processed by Form3 and sent to the FPS scheme simulator, the submission status will change to `delivery_failed`.
-The submission contains an error message in the `status_reason` attribute.
-Note that schemes may also provide further information in the `scheme_status_code` attribute.
+Once the submission has been processed by Form3 and sent to the FPS scheme simulator, the submission status will change to `delivery_failed` and the `status_reason` attribute will contain an error message.
+Note that some schemes may also provide additional details in the `scheme_status_code` attribute.

-## Example Payment submission failed due to unknown sort code or account number
+## Example: Payment Submission Failed Due to Unknown Sort Code or Account Number

 ```javascript
 {